Narrative Fallacies and How to Avoid Them

 C

-Concrete Corroboration — Witness testimonies that are independently corroborated by temporal or spacial circumstances that eliminate the possibility of witness error or fabrication.
+Concrete Corroboration — Evidence corroborated by known facts that are time and place specific.
+This approach to evidentiary analysis applies temporal or spacial circumstances (corroborating external conditions) to the evidence in question to establish the truth or falsehood of that evidence beyond doubt.
 Types of concrete corroboration include evidence of prior knowledge, verified alibis, or evidence corroborated by known facts that are otherwise time and place specific.
 For these reasons, concretely corroborated evidence is extremely strong.

 Conclusion: Not only do Fritz’s notes independently corroborate Michael Paine’s reports of being shown the photo the night before, these notes were written four hours before the photos were officially discovered and could not have contained the information about Paine’s reports had Paine not actually given such reports.
 The evidence of the DPD having possession of the photos on November 22 is concretely corroborated.